PRONUNCIATION

 Including diphthongs

 Provided meaning is not obscured, there is a considerable tendency to reduce pure vowel sounds in unstressed syllables to the vowel sound in THE when not rhymed with THEE, though i or u ‘colouring’ will persist.
 And stressed short e likewise reduces before retroflex r.
-When they are not stressed, ow and final u tend to lose the w sound.
+Particle ow often drops the w sound (which may even have originated as a mere spelling convention); but possessive pronoun ow is always pronounced as spelled.

 a

-This is a pure vowel.
+A pure vowel.
 In a monosyllable it is the vowel sound in CAT but lengthened.
-But pronounce as for à in a monosyllable ending in two consonant letters if these are not dh, gh, sk, st or th.
-In a word of more than one syllable, pronounce as for à.
-Pronounce as for à in words of more than one syllable.
+But pronounce as for à in a monosyllable ending in a single voiceless consonant sound unless this is gh or th, or ending in two consonant sounds unless these are sk or st. And pronounce as for à in a word of more than one syllable.

 à